-So, through the comparison of the above details, many people start to give up Dropbox and try Google Drive, then a question comes: how to backup or transfer files from Dropbox to Google Drive?
+So, through the comparison of the above details, many people start to give up Dropbox and try Google Drive, but there is a question: how to backup or transfer files from Dropbox to Google Drive?

-As a cloud file transfer service, MultCloud can not only integrate multiple cloud drives in one place for bulk backup/transfer or sync files between cloud drives without downloading and uploading; but also supports scheduled cloud to cloud backup at a regular interval to keep your data safe.
+MultCloud, as a cloud file manager, not only can integrate multiple cloud drives in one place to backup/transfer or sync files between cloud drives without downloading and uploading, but also can support scheduled cloud to cloud backup at a regular interval to keep your data safe.
 It has following merits: